 EVS is a subject that teaches us about the natural environment.
 Water is an important natural resource and is very important for life.
 NCERT Solutions Class 5 EVS Chapter 6 specifically deals with the concept of rainwater harvesting and the conscientious use of water.
 This is very important as the student learns how precious our resources are and therefore develops relevant behaviour to act on the issue.
 The solutions for this chapter are created in a meticulous manner.
 The content is developed in such a way that the students find it easy to understand and comprehend the topic.
-Also provided are interesting illustrations that depict real life scenarios.
+Interesting illustrations that depict real-life scenarios are also provided.

-Access Ncert Solution For Class 5 EVS Chapter 6
+Access NCERT Solutions for Class 5 EVS Chapter 6

 Observe and find out